 Leslie Aldrich is Associate Director for the MGH Center for Community Health Improvement.
 She received her Master’s degree in Public Health from Boston University and her Bachelor’s degree in Communications from Boston College.
 Ms. Aldrich started at the Center in 1999 as manager of evaluation and research and then moved on to direct this work in 2006.
-For the past 11 years she has focused her efforts on youth and the prevention of risky lifestyle choices and the study of underserved populations and the critical need for access to health care.
-Leslie has been instrumental in developing community surveys to assess social norms around alcohol and drug use and has helped a multitude of community health center programs evaluate their system of care.
+Since 2009, as Associate Director, Leslie focuses her time working with communities to assess their health needs.
+She works with communities, hospital, health center and CCHI staff to help prioritize and strategically address identified health concerns.
+Prior to joining CCHI, Leslie worked at EF Educational Tours in Cambridge, MA, where she worked and traveled with teachers and students promoting educational travel.

-Sarah Abernethy Oo has held her position as the Director of Community Health Improvement at Massachusetts General Hospital’s Chelsea HealthCare Center (MGH Chelsea) for the past 15 years.
-In this role, she is in charge of a team of 35 staff members who implement 18 public health and community health programs and strategies targeting hunger, obesity, cancer, refugee and immigrant health and social services, family violence, navigation and language services, maternal and child health, asthma and diabetes.
-Immediately prior to joining MGH Chelsea, Sarah worked as a Health Program Officer for UNICEF in Bangladesh.
+Sarah Abernethy Oo has served as the Director of Community Health Improvement at Massachusetts General Hospital’s Chelsea HealthCare Center (MGH Chelsea) since 1995.
+She leads a team of 45 staff members who implement 18 public health and community health programs and strategies targeting hunger, obesity, cancer, refugee and immigrant health and social services, family violence, navigation and language services, maternal, paternal and child health, and pediatric asthma.
+Prior to joining MGH Chelsea, Sarah worked as a Health Program Officer for UNICEF in Bangladesh.
 Sarah holds a Masters of Social Work from Columbia University, and has had extensive experience working with underserved communities both in the United States and overseas.